 To determine your highest-earning 35 years, consider this example: If you were making between $100,000 and $150,000 in your 30s, were out of work for a few years in your 40s, and then made between $175,000 and $250,000 each year until full retirement age, the Social Security Administration will not account for the years you were out of work when calculating your benefit.
 It will use your highest 35 years of income, which, in this case, would incorporate your salary from your income prior to being out of work.

-If you are still earning high income levels, you can continue to work longer and contribute to the system to increase your maximum calculated amount (your highest 35 years of contributions).
+If you are still earning high-income levels, you can continue to work longer and contribute to the system to increase your maximum Social Security payment (your highest 35 years of contributions).

 One of the more popular methods to increase your benefits is by choosing to defer taking the benefit.
-While you are eligible to take a full benefit at age 66 or 67 (depending on your full retirement age), your benefit increases by 8 percent each year you defer.
-This 8 percent increase is allowed each year starting at your full retirement age up until age 70.
-There is no annual increase beyond age 70, so those who choose to defer taking Social Security until 70 have allowed their benefit to increase by 32 percent.
+While you are eligible to take a full benefit at age 66 or 67 (depending on your full retirement age), your benefit increases by 8% each year you defer.
+This 8% increase is allowed each year starting at your full retirement age up until age 70.

 Consider this example: Tom's full retirement age is 66 and based on his highest-earning 35 years, his full Social Security benefit is $20,000 per year.
 Let's examine the graph below to see how Tom's Social Security benefit would change depending on what age he chooses to claim his benefit.

-Note: According to MONEY, the maximum monthly benefit in 2017 when waiting until 66 to claim Social Security is $2,687.
+Note: According to MONEY, the maximum Social Security benefit in 2017 when waiting until 66 to claim Social Security is $2,687.
 The maximum monthly benefit of waiting until 70 is $3,538 per month.

 Yes - spouses may qualify to receive a full spousal benefit, which is half of your partner's retirement benefit.
 If you are eligible for more than one benefit (e.g. yours and your spouses) and you file for one of the benefits, you are "deemed" to have filed for both benefits and the government sends you the higher of the two benefits.